-• The measured absorption enhancement is somewhat smaller (\sim 4 on 60 nm silver nanospheres) than expected from a simple isotropic EM model (the average surface absorbance enhancement is here predicted to be \sim 15), which can be attributed to orientation effects^{59,60} and provides a complementary insight on the importance of

-- preferential orientation in adsorption for quantitative or even semi-quantitative interpretations of SERS experiments. - The absorbance spectrum of the adsorbed dye is shifted, from about 526 nm to 538 nm in the case of R6G.
-This relatively small shift could be explained by a chemical interaction, 61 or even by a purely EM interaction (image-dipole effect) 60 with the metal surface.
-Such a shift in electronic energy is nonetheless likely to affect the (resonance) Raman cross-section by a non-negligible factor: the Raman cross-sections of bare R6G drop by a factor of 103 104 from 532 nm (resonant) to 633 nm (pre-resonant) excitation 51,62-a 12 nm red-shift in resonance may therefore result in a measurable increase in cross-section at 633 nm.
-Although these effects have not yet been evidenced directly in the SERS EF, they may explain why R6G has been so extensively used in SERS studies at 633 nm excitation on silver particles, even though its Raman cross-section is relatively small at this wavelength.
-51 For molecules such as CV, where a dramatic change in the absorption spectrum is observed upon adsorption on silver, with a peak shift from 590 nm down to 500 nm (Figure 5a), even more substantial changes in SERS EF can be expected. - The absorbance spectrum varies with dye concentration, with spectral changes observed from a surface coverage as low as 0.1 nm-2 for R6G.
-This variation may be attributed to electromagnetic dipole-dipole interaction between adsorbed dyes on the surface and is akin to the spectral changes observed in the formation of J- or H-type dimers or aggregates of dyes.
-This interpretation is further supported by recent theoretical developments in the electromagnetic modeling of anisotropic shells of dyes.^{59,60,63} The implications of such dye-dye interactions in SERS have not yet been investigated but could be important.
-It is generally assumed that SERS enhancements are independent of analyte concentration, at least in the low-concentration regime where there is no saturation of adsorption.
-Many studies have therefore used average SERS signals as a proxy for the number of adsorbed molecules, for example to study adsorption isotherms.
-Dye-dye interactions may affect these interpretations and further work is needed to assess their contribution in concentration-dependent SERS experiments.
+- The measured absorption enhancement is somewhat smaller (~4 on 60 nm silver nanospheres) than expected from a simple isotropic EM model (the average surface absorbance enhancement is here predicted to be ~15), which can be attributed to orientation effects^{59,60} and provides a complementary insight on the importance of preferential orientation in adsorption for quantitative or even semiquantitative interpretations of SERS experiments. - The absorbance spectrum of the adsorbed dye is shifted, from ~526 to 538 nm in the case of R6G.
+This relatively small shift could be explained by a chemical interaction 61 or even by a purely EM interaction (image-dipole effect)60 with the metal surface.
+Such a shift in electronic energy is nonetheless likely to affect the (resonance) Raman cross section by a non-negligible factor: the Raman cross sections of bare R6G drop by a factor of 10^3-10^4 from 532 nm (resonant) to 633 nm (preresonant) excitation 51,62 -a 12 nm red-shift in resonance may therefore result in a measurable increase in cross section at 633 nm.
+Although these effects have not yet been evidenced directly in the SERS EF, they may explain why R6G has been so extensively used in SERS studies at 633 nm excitation on silver particles, even though its Raman cross section is relatively small at this wavelength.51 For molecules such as CV, where a dramatic change in the absorption spectrum is observed upon adsorption on silver, with a peak shift from 590 to